KaoriIzutani/100-days-of-code/log.md

 ### Day 31: Aug 20th 2020, Thursday

 **Today's Progress**: R2D31.
 Resumed with React, courtesy of the Udemy course, Modern React with Redux course.
 Made it through most of Section 2, understanding how to render variables and functions with JSX.

 **Thoughts**: My button's style looks so ugly, whether I test it in Chrome or Edge--- not sure how to fix that.

 **Link to work**
 1.[Modern React with Redux (2020 edition)](https://www.udemy.com/course/react-redux/)

+### Day 32: Aug 25th 2020, Tuesday

+**Today's Progress**: R2D32.
+Was bored, so I decided to create a portfolio website, with a retro Nintendo 8-bit look.

+**Thoughts**: The website is still rough around the edges.
+But I love the classic 8-bit look-it's so 80s looking.
+It's also nice to incorporate Bootstrap elements in the website.

+**Link to work**
+1.[Build an 8-bit Website] (https://www.udemy.com/course/build-an-8-bit-website-using-bootstrap-and-javascript/)